jasonkhadka/clip_zero_shot/README.md

 ```

 #### Example with data in the repo
+First, unzip the file `boot_shoe_sandal.zip` in data directory, and then run the following script.
 ```
  python clip_organize.py -s 'data/boot_shoe_sandal/scrambled/' -c cow -c shoes -c sneaker -c sandals -c boots -c coat -c plane  -c tiger -c lion
 ```
-Initial data directory is as follows. `scrambled` directory contains 600 images of boots, shoes and sandals from cocodataset.
+Initial data directory tree is as given below. `boot_shoe_sandal` contains `scrambled` directory, which in turn contains 600 images of boots, shoes and sandals from coco-dataset.
 ```
 └── data
      └── boot_shoe_sandal
          └── scrambled
 ```
-The script classifies the images in the closest classes among the ones given and reorganizes them in a new directory.
+The script classifies target images in the closest candidate class and reorganizes them in a new directory as shown below.
 ```
 └── data
      └── boot_shoe_sandal